WHO to start COVID-19 vaccination in Houthi-run north Yemen

 Only healthcare workers would be given the shots at this stage, beginning next week, at the health ministry in Sanaa “under the control and management of the WHO”, he told Reuters on Tuesday.

-Yemen's COVID-19 vaccination campaign began in government-held areas on April 20, using a first shipment of 360,000 doses of AstraZeneca's (AZN.L) vaccine from the global COVAX vaccine-sharing scheme. read more
+Yemen’s COVID-19 vaccination campaign began in government-held areas on April 20, using a first shipment of 360,000 doses of AstraZeneca’s vaccine from the global COVAX vaccine-sharing scheme.

 A batch of 10,000 of those doses intended for Houthi-run areas had been caught up in wrangling between parties over how it would be administered, according to humanitarian aid sources and Yemeni officials.